Hunchback (video game)

-Hunchback (shown as Hunch Back on the title screen) is video game developed by Century Electronics and published in arcades in 1983.
+Hunchback (shown as Hunch Back on the title screen) is a video game developed by Century Electronics and published in arcades in 1983.
 The game is loosely based on the 1831 Victor Hugo novel The Hunchback of Notre-Dame and the player controls Quasimodo.
 Set on top of a castle wall, the player must guide the Hunchback from left to right while avoiding obstacles on a series of non-scrolling screens.
 The goal of each screen is to ring the church bell at the far right.

 Gameplay

 The hunchback is on top of the wall, on the left side of the screen, and needs to ring the bell on the right.

 Obstacles include pits which must be swung over on a long rope, ramparts which must be jumped (some of which contain knights with spears) and flying fireballs and arrows (to be ducked or jumped).
 To impose a time limit on each screen a knight climbs the wall, costing the player a life should he reach the top.
-Eventually, after completing a number of screens, the player must rescue Esmeralda.
-If this final screen is completed, the game begins again at a faster speed.
+After completing all of the screens, the player must rescue Esmeralda.
+If successful, the game begins again at a faster speed.